Nanotechnology Opportunity Report™

 Press Release for 1st Edition

-Rapid Global Emergence of a Disruptive New Technology
+Global Emergence of a Disruptive New Technology.
+Nanotechnology

 San Francisco, CA – March 11, 2002.
 A new report shows that nanotechnology is happening much faster than expected.
 The Nanotechnology Opportunity Report™ (N.O.R.™)—released today—serves as a guide to rational decision-making for business and investment in nanotechnology.
 This $1,995 450-page report delivers a startling conclusion about the state of nanotechnology worldwide: nanotechnology is here now.
 The N.O.R. shows how governments spent over two billion dollars last year, which 455 companies have projects under way currently, why 95 investment firms are writing checks now and what nanotechnology products are shipping today.
 The report, vetted by an advisory board of leading scientific and business experts, reveals the key opportunity areas for near-term investment and sets the global baseline for measuring nanotechnology’s growth over time.

 “The N.O.R. is a breakthrough—it is the first complete report of the state of our field,” says Meyya Meyyappan, director of the Center for Nanotechnology at NASA Ames, and N.O.R. advisory board member.
 “The report sets the context for the business reader, and explains the dynamics of commercial opportunities in nanotechnology.
 It gives the first worldwide landscape of the research advancing the science, presents the companies creating products and identifies the investors providing capital to make nanotechnology real.
 I predict that the N.O.R. will become the defining report in the field of nanotechnology.”